Skip to Content

 Some key factors that can influence sentencing include:

 • Criminal History.
 Prior convictions can lead to harsher penalties, especially if the crime involves repeated violent behavior.
+Understanding an individual's background can also open avenues for more lenient sentencing or rehabilitation-focused resolutions.

 • Aggravating Circumstances.
 The presence of aggravating factors, such as using a deadly weapon, targeting vulnerable victims, or committing the crime in a particularly cruel manner, can result in enhanced penalties.
+Our legal strategy involves mitigating these factors with evidence of positive character traits or by highlighting situational pressures that may have led to the alleged action.

 • Mitigating Circumstances.
 Factors like a lack of prior criminal record, acting under duress, or cooperation with law enforcement may lead to more lenient sentencing.
+These factors can play a critical role in plea negotiations or influencing the court’s final decision.

 In Minnesota, many violent crimes are subject to mandatory minimum sentences, especially for crimes involving firearms or repeat offenders.
 Additionally, violent crime convictions can carry lifelong consequences beyond imprisonment, which is why it’s critical to mount a strong defense.
+A robust defense strategy not only focuses on disputing the immediate charges but also forms preventive measures against future legal troubles.

 Consequences of Violent Crime Charges